carbonable-labs/carbon-protocol-v3/README.md

 [![Tests](https://img.shields.io/badge/Tests-92%20passed-brightgreen)](README.md)

-Carbon Protocol V3 is a cutting-edge, open-source tool designed for the tokenization, trading, and management of carbon credits on Starknet.
+Carbon Protocol V3 is an open-source smart contract framework built on Starknet, designed for the tokenization, tracking, and lifecycle management of carbon credits.
+This version introduces a granular representation of carbon credits using the ERC‑1155 standard, enabling one token per credit per vintage, with native support for rebasable balances and FIFO offsetting via Merkle proofs.

+Protocol V3 addresses key limitations of earlier versions by offering:

+Precise accounting per vintage, improving auditability and traceability.

+Rebase mechanisms to automatically reflect post-audit adjustments without altering millions of individual balances.

+Low-cost, scalable operations thanks to gas-efficient smart contract design on Starknet.

+By combining trust-minimized infrastructure with fine-grained asset modeling, Carbon Protocol V3 sets a new standard for transparent and interoperable carbon market infrastructure.

 To learn more about key topics:
 - [Carbon-Protocol v2](https://github.com/Carbonable/carbon-protocol)